C-SWARM/pgfem-3d-docker/README.md

 In order to build, run, and visualize output from an interactive shell in your
 container:
- * For X forwarding from the docker container, Mac OS X users must first follow XQuartz instructions at the end of rthis document.
+ * For X forwarding from the docker container, Mac OS X users must first follow XQuartz instructions at the end of this document.

 ```
 user@host~$ docker run --net=host -e DISPLAY --volume="$HOME/.Xauthority:/home/cswarm/.Xauthority:rw" -ti "cswarm:pgfem3d" /bin/bash